Switching your print on demand supplier? Get in touch with us here

 Business accounts have five pricing tiers that offer progressively higher numbers of free insertions per month and progressively lower fees for monthly subscriptions, insertions, and final valuations:

-• Starter: $4.95 per month for an annual subscription, with 250 free auction and fixed-price listings and $0.30 per listing after that.
+• Starter: $4.95 per month with annual subscription, with 250 free auction and fixed-price listings and $0.30 per listing after that.

 Final valuation fees are lower for business plans above the starter tier, with fee percentages varying by product category.